 Scalability in fulfillment is easily the biggest challenge faced by D2C brands as they grow.
 While it’s possible to self-fulfill orders when you’re only handling a few hundred per month, this system quickly gets overwhelmed once order volumes increase.
 To keep pace with growth, brands have two main options: To spend considerable sums on infrastructure and labor, or to bring in a D2C fulfillment provider.

 SWAS partnerships offer businesses an alternative solution.
 By placing their products in a storefront, the host retailer takes responsibility for inventory management and the fulfillment and shipping of orders placed via their online store.
 This takes pressure on D2C fulfillment operations and enables them to introduce popular service offerings such as BOPIS, curbside pick-up, and rapid home delivery.

-Product discovery and demonstration are the key to growth.
+Experiential retail is where it’s at.
 Retailers can provide unique value by offering experiences in-store that shoppers cannot get online.
-Opportunities to encounter and test out new products are what enhance the in-store experience and strengthen customer loyalty.
+Opportunities to discover brands and test out new products enhance the in-store experience and strengthen loyalty in your customer base.

-Physical stores are a crucial touchpoint – but not necessarily the point of purchase.
-Instead of trying to compete directly with ecommerce, storefronts need to start shifting their focus from driving transactions to facilitating greater omnichannel activity.
-Allowing customers to book an appointment via the website for a product demo, for example, enables storefronts to play a much bigger role in the shopping journey.
+Physical stores are a crucial touchpoint – but not always the point of purchase.
+Instead of trying to compete directly with e-commerce, storefronts need to start shifting their focus from driving transactions to facilitating greater omnichannel activity.
+Allowing customers to book an appointment via the website for a product demo, for example, enables storefronts and SWAS initiatives to play a much bigger role in the shopping journey.

 A bigger focus on curation and localization.
 Moving away from identikit storefronts and giving stores their own unique character is proving a successful strategy to revive interest in brick and mortar.
-Localized product selections and retail projects give consumers much more incentive to make regular store visits, rather than conducting their entire shopping journey online.
+Localized product selections and choosing to rent space to local retail projects gives consumers more incentive to make regular store visits.